JuliaWeb/LibCURL.jl/README.md

 * `libcurl`: A `LibraryProduct` referencing the shared library
 * `curl`: An `ExecutableProduct` referencing the binary

+This package also uses the [MozillaCACerts_jll](https://github.com/JuliaBinaryWrappers/MozillaCACerts_jll.jl) package to supply the Mozilla CA root certificate bundle.
+Note that the `cacert` symbol is re-exported from this package for ease of use.

 * `cacert`: A `FileProduct` referencing the Mozilla CA certificate bundle

 ### SSL certificates

 Making SSL/TLS connections usually needs access to a CA certificate to validate peers.
-The Mozilla CA bundle can be used via this library.
-To utilise this certificate bundle, set the following option:
+The Mozilla CA bundle can be used via this package.
+To use this certificate bundle, set the following option:

 ```julia
 curl_easy_setopt(curl, CURLOPT_CAINFO, LibCURL.cacert)